-A player shall not run with the ball, deliberately kick or block it with any part of the leg or strike it with the fist.
+A player shall not run with the ball, deliberately touch the ball, kick or block it with any part of the leg or strike it with the fist.

 However, to accidentally come into contact with or touch the ball with any part of the leg is not a violation.